foundersandcoders/coursebook/documents/projects.md

 The teams stay together for the following weeks:

-- First team = weeks 1-3
+- First team = weeks 1&2
-- Second team = weeks 4-6
+- Second team = weeks 3&4
+- Third team = week 5
-- Third team = weeks 7-8
+- Fourth team = weeks 6&7

-Your mentors will let you know which teams you will be in at the beginning of weeks: 1, 4 & 7.
+- Fifth team = week 8

+Your teams are posted on the wall by the door or can be found in your cohort's London Programme folder.
 Have a chat with your team when it first forms, and come up with a team name.

 ## Creating repositories for each project